-- FMVSS 204 STEERING CONTROL REARWARD DISPLACEMENT- Allows for the exemption from steering wheel displacement loads when a vehicle's steering shaft is modified (steering wheel extensions or specialized steering systems).
-Ex: Any steering column extension or steering wheel modification.
-49 CFR 571.204, in any case in which the modification necessitates a structural change to, or removal of, the original equipment manufacturer steering shaft. - FMVSS 208 OCCUPANT CRASH PROTECTION- Permits modifiers to remove and/or deactivate all airbags for the front row designated seating position modified, provided Type 2 or Type 2A seat belts meeting the requirements of 49 CFR 571.209 and 571.210 are installed at that position.
-Ex: Any hand controls, any position for people riding in a wheelchair.
+FMVSS 204 - STEERING CONTROL REARWARD DISPLACEMENT- This exemption from 49 CFR 571.204 steering wheel displacement loads is for a vehicle steering shaft that is modified for steering wheel extensions or specialized steering systems or in any case where the modification necessitates a structural change to, or removal of, the original equipment manufacturer steering shaft.

+FMVSS 208 - OCCUPANT CRASH PROTECTION- This exemption permits modifiers to remove and/or deactivate all airbags for the front row designated seating position modifications, provided Type 2 or Type 2A seat belts meeting the requirements of 49 CFR 571.209 and 571.210 are installed at that position.
+Modifications include any hand controls and any position for people riding in a wheelchair.